Magic permeates fantasy gaming worlds and often appears in the form of a spell.

 Academies of magic group Spells

 into eight categories called schools of magic.
 Scholars, particularly wizards, apply these categories to all Spells

 , believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.

 The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.

 , though some of them have aggressive uses.
 They create magical barriers, negate harmful Effects

-, harm trespassers, or banish creatures to Other Planes
+, harm trespassers, or banish creatures to other Planes of Existence

 and creatures from one location to another.
 Some Spells